 The following Study Room Guides are available to view in our Study Room, or can be downloaded as a pdf directly from each individual Study Room catalogue entry, which may be found below.

-Forthcoming Study Room Guides include those on Animals and Live Art, on the Swiss Live Art context and on South East Asian Live Art.
+Forthcoming Study Room Guides include those on the Swiss Live Art context and on South East Asian Live Art.

 We have also compiled a list of resources dealing with the issues around documentation and Live Art.

-In 2009, Clare Shucksmith produced a Young People’s Resource Pack which is designed to guide and inspire teachers, educators and students through a range of physical and digital Live Art resources.
+In 2009, Sea Shucksmith produced a Young People’s Resource Pack which is designed to guide and inspire teachers, educators and students through a range of physical and digital Live Art resources.

 Timely Readings: A Study on Live Art in Australia considers what kind of history might be revealed through a poetic analysis of the seminal Australian Live Art document RealTime Magazine.
 Their process not only shows Live Art practices as they currently exist across Australia, but also attempts to map the emergence of the form.Read more